Manado Diving Holidays

 Lembeh resorts - Few places are really the best in the world for anything but Lembeh really is the planet's best spot for muck diving.
 No more than a few breaths go by between one bizarre and exhilarating sight and the next.
 If you've tired of night dives, then try one in the Lembeh Strait - they are simply fantastic.
 Forget great visibility, healthy reefs and a brightly coloured seabed, Lembeh is for those who want to marvel at innumerable, incredible critters against a dark, volcanic sand background.

-The resorts are located along the mainland coastline (near the port town of Bitung) and the island of Lembeh on the opposite side of the strait.
-You can chose from a range of prices from small and simple, to more glamorous luxury where some of the resorts can be quite large and feature facilities such as swimming pools.
-It is such a small area that the 50+ dive sites are likely to be no more than 10 minutes boat ride from your chosen resort.
+The dive resorts are located along the mainland coastline (near the port town of Bitung) and the island of Lembeh on the opposite side of the strait.
+You can chose from a range of prices from small and simple, to more glamorous luxury where some of the accommodations can be quite large and feature facilities such as swimming pools.
+It is such a small area that the 50+ dive sites are likely to be no more than 10 minutes boat ride from your chosen place to stay.

-It's also possible to visit these dive sites on a liveaboard tour, if you prefer.
+It's also possible to visit these destinations on a liveaboard tour, if you prefer.

 If you plan on staying in Sulawesi either before or after your Manado diving vacation, you can find a variety of diver-friendly accommodations at Agoda, our affiliated hotel reservation specialists: